hyperledger/iroha-2-docs/src/guide/javascript.md

 // importing already initialized crypto import { crypto } from './crypto'

-// just a config with stringified keys import client_config from './config'
+// a config with stringified keys import client_config from './config'

 setCrypto(crypto)